denniscwylie/sarks/INSTALL.md

   - otherwise can be downloaded from [packages.seqan.de/seqan-library/seqan-library-1.4.2.tar.bz2](http://packages.seqan.de/seqan-library/seqan-library-1.4.2.tar.bz2)
-	- sarks only needs to be able to access the include directory, so after just uncompress and untar the file in whatever location you prefer to keep it
+	- sarks only needs to be able to access the include directory, so after downloading, just uncompress and untar the file in whatever location you prefer to keep it:

       ```bash
 	  bunzip2 seqan-library-1.4.2.tar.bz2